schymans/VOM/VOM_Fortran/VOM-docu/source/quickstart.rst

 **3**   LAI is dynamically modelled.
 Shaded and sunlit fractions are determined and a distinction between direct and diffuse radiation is made, but leaves are still treated as a big leave with a single photosynthetic capacity.

 **4**   LAI is dynamically modelled.
 Shaded and sunlit fractions are determined and a distinction between direct and diffuse radiation is made.
 The model considers shaded and sunlit leaves with different photosynthetic capacities.
+Eletron transport capacities are separately optimized for shaded and sunlit leaves.